Pumpkin Spice Oatmeal Recipe

 Since this healthy pumpkin oatmeal recipe cooks up so quickly, it’s easy to make it whenever you want it.
 But if there is any leftover, you can store it to use for making pumpkin oatmeal cookies or pumpkin oatmeal bars your whole family will enjoy.

-Always put your oatmeal in an airtight container.
-In the fridge, it will keep for up to 5 days.
+• Fridge: Always put your pumpkin oatmeal in an airtight container in the fridge; it will stay fresh for up to 3-4 days.

 Recipe